JACK REACHER: NEVER GO BACK

 This is the second and last film with Tom Cruise as Jack Reacher.
 It's no surprise that this sank the nascent franchise given that whilst there's nothing especially bad about it it's all quite forgettable.

 Is Tom Cruise miscast as Reacher?
-I can't really say given that I've never read any of the novels but judging by this and the recent Amazon Prime series Reacher is very much the strong silent type of hero, which doesn't really play to Cruise's strengths.
+I can't really say given that I've never read any of the novels but judging the recent Amazon Prime series Reacher is very much the strong silent type of hero, which doesn't really play to Cruise's strengths.
 He gets very little opportunity here to show any of the Cruise pizazz and when he does it seems out of character.

-She's not as irritating as I initially feared, showing some spirit and initiative early on, but unfortunately towards the end she does something very stupid and out of character simply to set up an exciting climax.
+She's not as irritating as I feared, showing some spirit and initiative early on, but unfortunately towards the end she does something very stupid and out of character simply to set up an exciting climax.
 They're in New Orleans so naturally this takes place against the backdrop of a carnival parade.

 Ultimately though the plot is too thin and the director Edward Zwick shows little aptitude for this type of material.